pyne/pyne/docs/devsguide/new_dev_guide.rst

 The PyNE files are now ready for your contributions.
-You can easily contribute by editing the contents of the folders, submitting these changes to your repository, and making a pull request to PyNE through Github’s website.
+You can easily contribute by editing the contents of the folders, submitting these changes to your repository, and making a pull request to PyNE through Github.

 =============